Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 ## Notes

 As the texture dimensions are given by the labdata it is best to read object and overlay graphics through labdata loading.
-Wall texture on the other hand are always 128x80 pixels and floor textures are always 64x64 pixels in size.
+Wall textures on the other hand are always 128x80 pixels and floor textures are always 64x64 pixels in size.